xuliting/Elastos.Developer.Doc/DApp_manual_EN.md

 * The DApp can be freely packaged and created by users

 * Protect the digital assets.
-The assets owensership will not be disclosed abd destroyed
+The assets owensership will not be disclosed and destroyed

 ### 2.3.Trinity Architecture